 - This inspection should be done in accordance with the standard and the manufacturer’s instructions.

-- To ensure the traceability of maintenance records, a record card, history sheet or similar record shall be kept for each of the items of equipment.n Documentation on the maintenance and servicing history of an item of equipment shall be freely available to operators and users.
+- To ensure the traceability of maintenance records, you must keep a record card, history sheet or similar record for each item of equipment.
+Documentation on the maintenance and servicing history of an item must be available to operators and users..

 - In addition to the six month inspection Type 2 and 3 fall arrest devices require a full factory inspection every 12 months.

-- The factory service needs to be performed by a service agent approved by the manufacturer of the device should perform the factory service.
+- A service agent approved by the manufacturer of the device should perform the factory service.

 At Height Dynamics we endeavour to take the pain out of your equipment inspections.
 Our unique tracking system records all the information required by the standard and provides ongoing reporting to meet your obligations under the Workplace Health and Safety Regulation.

 Height Dynamics has developed their unique asset management system to assist our customers manage their register and meet these obligations.
 The key points of the system include;